robtuley/world.rainchasers.com/src/altai.md

 Transport
 ---------

-The area has good infrastructure by Siberian standards, as in there are a reasonable amount of good quality roads.
+The area has good infrastructure by Siberian standards, with some good quality roads.
 You will need your own transport rather than relying on buses/etc, 4x4 transport is recommended and mean you have to walkin less!